uchicago-dsi/summerlab/README.md

 * Develop new computational, data science, and research skills
 * Practice discussing and presenting research findings, culminating in final [video presentation](#presentations)

+### People

+We have 100+ affiliated people (student researchers, mentors, co-mentoring staff, program staff, and more) involved in the program!
+As a research assistant you will work most directly with your mentor and their research team, including other RAs, students and postdoctoral researchers.
+In addition to your research team, you'll have access to the CDAC Summer Lab team as resources to support you throughout the program:

+**Program Director: Kyle**
+Program director, mentor in the program + co-coordinator for the Systems cluster group with Tyler.
+Direct any questions or issues to Kyle & Katie.
+Weekly office hours: Thursdays at 10:00am CT.

+**Program Admin: Katie**
+Direct any questions (specifically about program logistics, stipends, program dates, etc) to Katie, and any issues to Katie & Kyle.
+Available for check-ins and meetings either via email or Calendly.

+**Lab Coordinators (LC’s): Jinjin, Julia, + Tyler**

+Each [cluster](#cluster) has a designated lab coordinator, but each lab coordinator is available for help with questions from any RA.
+* Lab coordinators and Kyle will each hold weekly office hours on Zoom, open to anyone.
+* Lab coordinators are also a great resource for navigating research and mentor/lab working relationships.
+They’re also there to answer questions you might feel silly asking - to remind you that all questions are good, and work through it with you.
+Ask them questions in the Slack channel #helpdesk or in a direct message.

+**Peer Tripods:** The rule of threes!
+Just like the clusters provide small group facilitation within the larger cohort, peer tripods (groups of 3 students within each cluster) aim to provide even closer connection and collaboration among RAs.
+Your peer tripod is there to help with everything from questions you don’t want to ask your mentor but need help with; feedback on your final video presentation; and a “peer buddy”-style support system.

+Peer tripod groupings will be sent out during week 2, once we’ve all gotten to meet and settle into our projects.
+We’ll all meet in the tripods during an “Icebreaker Social” event on Friday June 26th (see [“Social Events”](#social-events) below for more info).

+**Co-Mentoring Staff:** A lot of your projects are ingrained in existing research labs, and the co-mentoring staff any PhDs, postdocs, researchers, or even fellow student researchers who you’re working with.

 ### Research Assistant (RA) Expectations

 **The Cohort:** At the core of the Summer Lab program is the cohort: that’s you!
 And your fellow RAs.
 Cohort building occurs through various aspects of the program, such as: engaging in discussions with your cluster and peer tripod, attending talks, participating in discussions in Slack, joining program social activities, and posting and answering questions in the Slack #helpdesk channel.
 By participating in the program to your fullest ability and contributing to the cohort experience, each RA is expected to abide by a collegial, mutually-respectful code of conduct (as upheld in the [UChicago Student Manual](https://studentmanual.uchicago.edu/)).